Department of Consumer and Design Sciences

 M.S. in Consumer and Design Sciences

 The M.S. in Consumer and Design Sciences offers both a Thesis and a Non-Thesis Option.
 The Thesis Option requires a minimum of 30 semester hours of graduate level coursework including a research or creative scholarship-based thesis and a final Oral Examination (presentation and defense of the thesis).
-The Non-Thesis Option requires a minimum of 36 semester hours, a graduate project, and an oral presentation of the project.
-This Graduate Project may include creative scholarship, case study, course development, or design development.
+The Non-Thesis Option requires a minimum of 30 semester hours.
+Students may choose to undertake a Graduate Project that could include creative scholarship, case study, course development, or design development.
 The Plan of Study is highly individualized, based upon the student’s academic background, work experiences, and career goals.

 Teaching and/or research assistantships are awarded on a competitive basis, based upon program needs, student qualifications, and funding availability.

 The following list suggests topical areas for advanced study in Consumer and Design Sciences: